p4535992/environment-interaction/README.md

 A similar method is used to handle attack and damage rolls.
 When attack/damage buttons are clicked, the weapon is temporarily created on the character's actor sheet and used for the attack/damage roll before being deleted.
 This allows the character's relevant game stats to be used for the roll.

-## Ironmonk Tokenbar Details of use
+## Ironmonk Tokenbar macro Details of use

 ### Little Reminder of the options of 'Monk Tokenbar module'